andystopia/blog/content/cs/numba-jit-diffeq.md

 	pass
 ```

 When params is a python object, numba tends to use "object-mode", which is not preferable.
-But..., since python classes are very close type-wise to a dictionary, a simple idea is to have this method (using a python class) but have it defer to a different method, using only simple python types and numpy matricies, which can be compiled optimally.
+But..., since python classes are very close type-wise to a dictionary, as are method kwargs, a simple idea is to have this method (using a python class) but have it defer to a different method, using only simple python types and numpy matricies, which can be compiled optimally.

 ### Replacement Pattern
 ```python